mhwildeman/bpmn-fix/README.md

 # BPMN Fixer
 This script is taking an existing BPMN as input.
-It gives al elements an ID (if they are omitted) and all nodes a name (if they are omitted).
+It gives all elements an ID (if they are omitted) and all nodes a name (if they are omitted).

-It will then give all elements and `incoming` and `outgoing` node and will try to auto layout the resulting XML.
+It will then give all elements an `incoming` an `outgoing` element and will try to auto layout the resulting XML.

-The XML that is exported can be opened using camundo modeler.
+The XML that is exported can be opened using for example Camunda modeler.
 The resulting XML should be unaltered in behaviour, but will have a BPMN Layout included.

 ### Requirements